shabnam-shbd/goodreads-scraper/README.md

 # Goodreads Scraper

-A python script for extraacting a collection of user ratings and scrapes title, author name, average rating, total number of ratings, total number of reviews for each book ID.
+A python script for extracting a collection of user ratings for all the books in the read shelf.
+It also scrapes title, author name, average rating, total number of ratings, total number of reviews, and genres for each book ID.

-Since this code is written for a specific HTML structure of the website, any updates to the structure can break this code.
+Since this code is written for a specific HTML structure of the website, any updates to the structure would require modifications to the code.

 ## Requirements